wmichalak/product_category_classifier/readme.md

 | top       | 283 |

 #### 2: Acquiring the training and validation data and assigning labels based on the search criteria.  ####
-To build the model, I don't to split up this dataset because it is relatively small, and the classes are imbalanced.
+To train the model, I decided not to use the provided set because  it is relatively small, and the classes are imbalanced.
 Instead, I wanted to use another dataset.
 I came up with two proposals: 1) use an available database on the web or 2) download labeled training data from Google images by searching for the categories and downloading those images.
 Given that the  available fashion databases do not have the same classes (despite having lots of labeled images), I decided to go with option 2.
 To download